Working with auction software (e.g., Greater Giving) and LGL

 Export sales data from Greater Giving for import to LGL

 When your auction or special event is over, you will likely want to import the results back into your LGL database.
 Before you move immediately to transferring all sales information, think about how you'll use this data for stewardship.
 It is probably helpful to track who donated items for your auction (in-kind gifts) and certainly important to capture who "raised the paddle" (donations), but the fact that someone paid $1,800 for a trip to Africa valued at $2,200 might not be an indication of their level of support for your organization.
-The point is, think about what you're uploading into LGL before you throw it all in there.
+The point is, think carefully about what you're uploading into LGL, making sure tracking the data will benefit your stewardship goals.

-Greater Giving has a number of pre-built exports for donor management systems, and the one we recommend using is the Sage-FR50 export.
+Greater Giving has a number of pre-built exports for donor management systems.
+The one we recommend using is the Sage-FR50 export.

 Excerpt showing how the Sage FR50 export maps to LGL (See the "Resources" section below for a link to download the full spreadsheet.)

-Excel file showing how fields match up between LGL and Greater Giving: Importing and Exporting between LGL and Greater Giving
+This Excel file shows how fields match up between LGL and Greater Giving:

 Greater Giving has an article on how to coordinate your work in Greater Giving with donor management software.
 Start by going to Greater Giving Online Help, and then navigate to Advanced how-to > Importing and exporting data > Data exchange guide.